Use a QR Code reader on a mobile device to add this person as a contact:Close

 I am always happy to hear from individuals - from the UK and from non-UK countries and backgrounds - who are interested in studying for a PhD in a topic relevant to my areas of interest.

 - Richardson, T., Bell, L., Bolderston, H. and Clarke, S., 2017.
-Development and Evaluation of Acceptance and Commitment Therapy delivered by Psychologists and Non-Psychologists in an NHS Community Adult Mental Health Service: A Preliminary Analysis.
-Behavioural and Cognitive Psychotherapy.
+Development and Evaluation of Acceptance and Commitment Therapy Delivered by Psychologists and Non-Psychologists in an NHS Community Adult Mental Health Service: a Preliminary Analysis.
+Behavioural and Cognitive Psychotherapy, 1-7.

 - Ainsworth, B., Bolderston, H. and Garner, M., 2017.
 Testing the differential effects of acceptance and attention-based psychological interventions on intrusive thoughts and worry.
 Behaviour Research and Therapy, 91, 72-77.

 - Turner, K., Johnson, C., Thomas, K., Bolderston, H. and McDougall, S., 2016.
 Response and resilience: Dealing with the impact of complications and errors on surgeons.
 Royal College of Surgeons Annals Journal and Bulletin Journal.

 - Clarke, S., Taylor, G., Bolderston, H., Lancaster, J. and Remington, B., 2015.
 Ameliorating Patient Stigma Amongst Staff Working With Personality Disorder: Randomized Controlled Trial of Self-Management Versus Skills Training.
 Behav Cogn Psychother, 43 (6), 692-704.

 - Clarke, S., Kingston, J., James, K., Bolderston, H. and Remington, B., 2014.
 Acceptance and Commitment Therapy group for treatment-resistant participants: A randomized controlled trial.
 Journal of Contextual Behavioral Science, 3 (3), 179-188.